johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 algorithm for determining whether a particular title should be played in PAL or NTSC is as follows:

-* **For games originally developed by American studios --- always use NTSC**
+* **For games originally developed by North American studios --- always use NTSC**

-   It does not matter if the Amiga port or the PAL version was made by a European developer; in virtually all cases they just reused the original NTSC graphics, and quite often didn't even attempt to address the 17% slowdown issue.
+   It does not matter if the Amiga port or the PAL version was made by a European developer; in virtually all cases they just reused the original NTSC graphics assets, and quite often didn't even attempt to address the 17% slowdown issue.

-   *Some well-known American studios: Activision, Accolade, Electronic Arts, Westwood, Origin, Interplay, FTL, MicroProse / MPS Labs, SSI, Lucasfilm Games / LucasArts, Sierra, Cinemaware, New World Computing, Sir-Tech, Infocom, Access Software, Electric Dreams, Spectrum Holobyte,
+   *Some well-known North American studios: Activision, Accolade, Electronic Arts, Westwood, Origin, Interplay, FTL, MicroProse / MPS Labs, SSI, Lucasfilm Games / LucasArts, Sierra, Cinemaware, New World Computing, Sir-Tech, Infocom, Access Software, Electric Dreams, Spectrum Holobyte,